If you are not happy with the product you have received, don't worry. You can always ship it back to us within 7 days without any deductions.

 The Islamic women’s clothing rightfully serves to ameliorate the personality of the Muslim women.
 It is a juxtaposition of faith and fashion.

-Kaftans are loose-fitted clothes that cover the entire body and leave the face exposed.
-Kaftan may have an Islamic wellspring but it is cramped no longer to the tastes of the Muslim women, rather, it is now a fashion style and trend adored, coveted and adopted even by the non-Muslim women, all over the world.
+Kaftans are loose-fitted modest dresses that cover the entire body and leave the face exposed.
+Kaftan may have an Islamic wellspring but it is cramped no longer to the tastes of the Muslim women, rather, it is now a modest clothing fashion style and trend adored, coveted and adopted even by the non-Muslim women, all over the world.
 It is available in various designs and colors, and made of exotic material to add to the charm of the wearer.
 In addition to the trend, it is also available for all types of weather as it can be made of wool, cashmere, silk, or cotton, and worn with a sash.
 The styles and uses of Kaftans vary from person to person and place to place.
 It can be worn as an overcoat or an overdress.

 Burqas, like the Kaftans, are swaddling garments.
 The Burqa covers the complete body, including the face.
-This particular clothing style has, for most part of the past, been a political issue and therefore remains banned in about thirteen nations.
-It is one of the clothing that is still considered to be oppressive, a debatable statement.
+This particular modest clothing style has, for most part of the past, been a political issue and therefore remains banned in about thirteen nations.
+It is one of the modest clothing that is still considered to be oppressive, a debatable statement.

 Recent surveys indicate that the demand for Islamic clothes keeps rising by 20 percent every year on an average.
 The market for Islamic clothing is huge in Asia, i.e. around $58 billion.
 Indonesia, followed by Malaysia, exports the most number of Muslim clothes in the world.